Disney Dream accidents and incidents

 On January 25, 2018, a male passenger was medevaced from the ship via USCG MH-65 Dolphin helicopter dispatched from Miami.
 The man (suffering from an unspecified medical condition) was airlifted from the ship, approx 80 ml / 125 km southeast of West Palm Beach Florida.
 He was flown to St Mary's Medical Center.

 The liner was en-route back to Port Canaveral, returning from 4-day Bahamas cruise (itinerary Jan 22-26) to Nassau and Castaway Cay Island.

 (pier collision) On September 30, 2017, while maneuvering for berthing in call port Nassau Bahamas, the ship struck the pier and dented its hull (stern, above the waterline).
 Both the vessel and the dock sustained minor damages.
 The accident occurred during 3-day Bahamas cruise (itinerary Sept 29 – Oct 2) from Port Canaveral to Nassau and Castaway Cay Island.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

-In September 2017, two Bahamas cruises from Port Canaveral to Nassau and Castaway Cay were cancelled due to hurricane Irma.
+In September 2017, two Bahamas cruises from Port Canaveral to Nassau and Castaway Cay were canceled due to hurricane Irma.
 Those were (itineraries Sept 8-11 (3-day) and Sept 11-15 (4-day).
-All cancelled bookings received full refunds plus 25% future Disney cruise credit.
+All canceled bookings received full refunds plus 25% future Disney cruise credit.
 All booked shore excursions were fully refunded.

 Note: All Disney ships are equipped with an automatic man overboard system, which easily explains the relatively few Disney overboard accidents.
 This system automatically alerts the officers at the ship’s Navigation Bridge when someone goes overboard.